janssen science wordmark

 Literature Search

-A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, DERWENT® (and/or other resources, including internal/external databases) pertaining to this topic was conducted on 9 June 2022.
-An independent abstract was also published on the subject and is referenced below.24
+A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, DERWENT Drug File (and/or other resources, including internal/external databases) pertaining to this topic was conducted on 18 May 2023.

 References